OptimalBits/fowl/README.md

 #Fowl - NodeJS Document and Query Layer for FDB

-A NodeJS Layer for FoundationDB that provides documents and queries with similar capabilities as MongoDB plus transaction support.
+A NodeJS Layer for FoundationDB that provides documents and queries with similar capabilities to MongoDB but providing support for multidocument transactions.

 Transaction support is an incredile powerful feature that simplifies server logic and helps avoiding difficult to solve race conditions.